 Surviving the Physician Shortage

-With the nation facing a shortage of between 41,000 and 105,000 physicians by 2030, it’s more than likely that your healthcare organization is already feeling its effects.
+Surviving the physician shortage is a tough task to overcome especially when the nation is facing a shortage of between 41,000 and 105,000 physicians by 2030.
+More than likely, your healthcare organization is already feeling its effects.

-But in the light of this, there are 6 effective solutions that can help organizations survive the physician shortage.
-Some can be done internally, and some we must wait for government approval.
+But in the light of this, surviving the physician shortage is not impossible.
+In fact, here are 6 effective solutions that can help medical organizations survive the physician shortage.
+Keep in mind some of these solutions can be done internally, while some we must wait for government approval.

 1. Create A Candidate Pipeline Early On